AlxHnr/nano-backup/README.md

 ### ignore

-This is not really a policy, but allows specifying POSIX extended regular expressions from excluding full paths from being backed up.
+This is not really a policy, but allows to specify POSIX extended regular expressions for excluding full paths from being backed up.